-900 FL and JM identified the study period in consultation with the other authors and broader ICER-1824770 project team.
-RS, KT and ANL designed the model simulations.
-RS performed the simulations, created the figures in close collaboration with KT, ANL, FL and JM.
-RS wrote the first draft of the manuscript and RS and FL led the writing of subsequent drafts.
+Author contributions.
+FL and JGM identified the study period in consultation with the other authors and broader CNH-L-1824770 project team.
+RS, KT, and ANL designed the model simulations.
+RS performed the simulations and created the figures in close collaboration with KT, ANL, FL, and JGM.
+RS wrote the first draft of the paper, and RS and FL led the writing of subsequent drafts.
 All authors contributed to the interpretation of results and the drafting of the text.